 Here's how this pose is performed:

-- Place padding under your sitting bones so that your hips are above your knees when you are sitting with your legs crossed.
+- Place padding under your sitting bones (a.k.a. "sitz bones") so that your hips are above your knees when you are sitting with your legs crossed.

-- Place one heel toward your groin.
-The other heel can be on the outside or, if it's comfortable, you can place heel in your lap.
+- Pull one heel toward your groin.
+The other heel can be on the outside or, if it's comfortable, you can place the heel in your lap.

 - Make your spine as long as possible.
 Place your shoulders over your hips.
 Let your shoulder blades slide lower on your back.
 The crown of your head should move up toward the ceiling.